JianZcar/zena/README.md

 ## Contact & support

 For issues and feature requests, open an issue in the GitHub repository.
 Provide logs, steps to reproduce, and relevant hardware details.
-Include `distrobox` and GPU driver versions when reporting gaming-related problems.